March 11, 2020

 Tuition and fees are subject to change upon approval by the Board of Trustees.

-All outstanding debts to Cogswell College must be paid in full before registration.
+All outstanding debts to Cogswell University of Silicon Valley must be paid in full before registration.
 Tuition may be paid in many ways, including, but not limited to, payment in full according to the tuition schedule and through financial aid.
 The Campus Service Center can provide a detailed explanation of payment methods and plans.

 No student will be allowed to schedule or attend classes unless his/her tuition is paid in full, or unless arrangements for payment have been made with the Business Office.